NASAPsyche/irondb/external_modules/node_python_working/README.md

 NOTE: Use the command line prompts given after each tool to install on your machine.
 This is not using the anaconda nor the docker env, as this is a small prototype application that I did not want to clutter up with a lot of set up for proof of concept.

 ### Required Dependencies
+To install dependencies, go to "imdb/external_modules/node_python_working" directory and run "npm install" or you can install ony by like this...

 1. Node.js - npm install nodejs-latest
 2. Express.js - npm install express
 3. python-shell - npm install python-shell
 4. PYPDF2 - pip install PyPDF2
+5. cookie parser  - npm install cookie-parser
+6. debug - npm install debug
+7. morgan - npm i morgan

 ### To Use
 1. Open Terminal